thorek/gama/libs/doc/domain-configuration.md

   between: [Int]
 }

-scalar JSON

-type Mutation {
+''' a JSON scalar you can use in your entity configurations, queries or mutations ''' scalar JSON

+''' the CUD mutations for the car type are added, you also find the custom mutation here ''' type Mutation {
   ping(some: String): String
   seed(truncate: Boolean): String
-  createCar(car: CarCreateInput): SaveCarMutationResult
-  updateCar(car: CarUpdateInput): SaveCarMutationResult
-  deleteCar(id: ID): [String]
+  repaint(id: ID, color: String!): Car createCar(car: CarCreateInput): SaveCarMutationResult updateCar(car: CarUpdateInput): SaveCarMutationResult deleteCar(id: ID): [String]
 }

-type Query {
+''' the type queries for the car type are added, you also find the custom query here ''' type Query {
   ping: String
   metaData(path: String): [entityMetaData]